-In my last blog post, I looked at the question of whether your MSP should be selling Telecoms Services such as Mobile Phone handsets and contracts, Analogue lines and Mobile Broadband.
+In my last blog post, I looked at the question of whether your MSP should be selling telecoms Services such as mobile phone handsets and contracts, analogue lines and mobile broadband.
 The answer to that question was… maybe, but probably not.
-Go and read the article for the pro’s and con’s!
+Go and read the article for the pros and cons!

 As promised, let’s now take a look at Voice-over-IP services (VoIP) and whether as an MSP you should be adding these services to your portfolio of client offerings.

 Unlike other IT systems where an outage is tolerated and almost expected, in contrast end users have been educated to expect to pick up a telephone handset and for it to work 100% of the time.
 Any support ticket you receive for a VoIP handset issue needs to be resolved very quickly indeed.

 VoIP can therefore be a chore to support and troubleshoot, but there’s a school of thought (which includes myself) that says even if you don’t offer VoIP services – your client will probably end up acquiring a VoIP system at some point which you will end up supporting.

 Eat Your Own Dog Food

-Understanding why the client wants VoIP
+Understanding Why the Client Wants VoIP

 From your perspective, you need to understand why the client is interested in a VoIP solution.
 Alarm bells should be ringing if the reason the client is interested in VoIP purely based on reducing costs.
 VoIP systems typically have a lower up-front cost and cheaper on-going costs than their old Plain Old Telephone System (POTS) predecessors – but many clients assume VoIP equals free.

 It’s important to help educate the client to the trade offs involved with a VoIP system vs. a traditional POTs system too.
-Don’t over promise.
-VoIP is cheaper, but will experience downtime at some point – whether it’s Broadband failure or another issue.
+Don’t over-promise.
+VoIP is cheaper, but will experience downtime at some point – whether that’s due to broadband failure or another issue.